kcrary/istari/docs/tactics.md

 - `unhide`

-  Unhides hidden hypotheses, when the conclusion is provable by the term `()`.
+  Unhides hidden hypotheses, when the conclusion or any hypotheses are computationally trivial.

+  + `unhideRaw`

+    As `unhide` but does not invoke the typechecker.

 - `introOf /[ipattern] ... [ipattern]/`